rtmath/MrFixIt-dotnet/README.md

 * A worker may take on mulitple jobs from the Worker Dashboard.
 * A worker may claim a job using an AJAX action.
 * A worker may designate one or more active jobs at a time using an AJAX action.
-*  worker may designate an active job as 'In Progress' or 'Complete', and select new jobs.
+* A worker may designate an active job as 'In Progress' or 'Complete', and select new jobs.